kfrlib/kfr/docs/docs/dft.md

 ```

 !!! note
-    Real to complex and complex to real transforms are only available for even sizes.
+    Real-to-complex and complex-to-real transforms are only available for even sizes.
     This is caused by the way real DFT is calculated.
-Pair of real values are interpreted as complex for high performance, so there is limitation for real DFT size, it must be even.
+A pair of real values are interpreted as complex for high performance, so there is a limitation for real DFT size; it must be even.
     Use complex transform and data conversion instead.
     ```c++
     const dft_plan<double> dft(N); // N is odd
     univector<complex<double>> output(N);
     univector<double> input;
-    univector<u8> temp(dft.temp_size);
+    univector<u8> temp(dft.temp_size); // temporary buffer
     dft.execute(output, univector<complex<double>>(input), temp);
     ```

 ## Creating FFT plan

-Implementation of FFT requires twiddle coefficients to be prepared before actual processing occurs.
-If FFT will be performed more than once, then it makes sense to store the coefficients and reuse it every time.
+The implementation of FFT requires twiddle coefficients to be prepared before actual processing occurs.
+If FFT will be performed more than once, then it makes sense to keep dft plan and reuse it every time.

 ## FFT Plan caching

 If you are using `dft`, `idft`, `realdft` or `irealdft` functions, all plans will be kept in memory, so the next call to these functions will reuse the saved data.

-You can manually get the plan from the cache (or create a new if it doesn’t exist in the cache):
+You can manually get plan from the cache (or create a new if it doesn’t exist in the cache):

 ```c++
 dft_plan_ptr<T> dft = dft_cache::instance().get(ctype<T>, size);